Flooding

 Utilities

-If you know you might need additional support in the event of a power cut, sign up to UK Power Network's Priority Services Register.
+If you would feel particularly vulnerable during a power cut, sign up to the Priority Services Register.

 Sandbags

-After a flood you should dispose of sandbags that have been contaminated with petrol, oil, diesel or sewage.
-You can do this at a Community Recycling Centre.
-Please make sure that you wear rubber gloves to prevent possible infection and wash hands thoroughly afterwards.
+You should dispose of sandbags that have been contaminated with petrol, oil, diesel or sewage at a Community Recycling Centre.

 Those that have not been contaminated should be kept for reuse.
 To prolong their life it is best to store them under cover so that they can stay dry.